Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 “Monogamy?
 In This Economy!?”

 With the right people, this can be hugely beneficial.
 You can potentially get a bigger place to live.
 Economy of scale means that things like groceries will be cheaper when you’re shopping and cooking for more people.
-And, of course, more people means that the loss of one income – if there’s a sudden illness, accident, or redundancy, for example – is likely to be less disastrous.
+And, of course, more people means that the loss of one income—if there’s a sudden illness, accident, or redundancy, for example—is likely to be less disastrous.

 There are also challenges alongside these benefits, of course.
 Sharing finances requires a tremendous level of trust.
 You may or may not have this trust with all your partners and metamours.
-You’ll need to talk about money and finances regularly not just with one person, but potentially with several.
+Polyamory means you’ll need to talk about money and finances regularly not just with one person, but potentially with several.
 And if you move in together too early out of economic necessity, this can do more harm than good to relationships and your entire polycule.

 I can’t tell you which model is the best for you and your family or polycule.
 It’s a personal decision and will depend on an array of factors including your relationship structure, length of relationships, levels of trust and communication between metamours, geography, and more.

-Totally Separate Finances
+Polyamory Money Management Option #1: Totally Separate Finances

 Even in some monogamous relationships, couples maintain totally separate finances.
 And in certain types of polyamory, this is a pretty common way to do things.
 In this setup, you do not blend finances with any of your partners.
 Your income, accounts, debts, and financial obligations are solely your own.
 You may or may not even talk about money and financial matters with your partners.
+Some people find the easiest way to make polyamory work in a financially equitable way is to avoid financial entanglement.

-Blended Finances with One Partner
+Polyamory Money Management Option #2: Blended Finances with One Partner

 This can make sense in some circumstances.
 However, it can also create difficulties.
 If your finances are highly entangled with one partner, for example, how do you go about paying for dates with other partners?
 It’s navigable but it requires careful negotiation and clarity about agreements.
 You’ll need to learn to talk about money openly, non-judgementally, and non-emotionally with your partners to ensure that things feel fair and equitable for everyone.

-Blended Finances as a Family or Polycule
+Polyamory Money Management Option #3: Blended Finances as a Family or Polycule

 In this setup, more than two people combine their finances.
 This might include things like living together, sharing bills and other expenses, buying property together, and having joint bank accounts.

-Partially Blended, Partially Separate Finances
+Polyamory Money Management Option #4: Partially Blended, Partially Separate Finances

 You can also do this with more than one partner, by the way.
 Want to have a shared account with your nesting partner to save for redecorating the kitchen and another account with your long distance partner to save for a trip together?
 Have at it.

-…And Other Arrangments?
+…And Other Arrangements?

 If there’s one thing I’ve learned about polyamorous people, it’s that we are a creative bunch.
 We can come up with nearly endless ways to structure, define, and personalise our relationships.
 So why not do the same with our financial arrangements?
 As long as everything is legal and fair, there are endless possibilities here.